Emperor-Ovaltine/gideon/README.md

    - Scopes: `bot`, `applications.commands`
    - Permissions: Send Messages, Read Message History, Embed Links, Use Slash Commands, Manage Threads (for `/thread` commands)

-### Cloudflare Worker Configuration (Optional)
+### Image Generation Provider Configuration (Optional)

+Gideon's unified `/dream` command supports multiple backend providers.
+To enable providers other than the default AI Horde, you need to configure their respective API keys or endpoints in your `.env` file.

+**Cloudflare Worker (Optional)**

 **⚠️ IMPORTANT:** Setting up and deploying the Cloudflare Worker is the responsibility of the end user.
 Gideon does not provide support for configuring or troubleshooting Cloudflare Workers.

-If you want to use the `/dream` command for generating images or enable scene visualization in Adventure mode:
+If you want to use your own Cloudflare Worker as an image generation provider or enable Adventure scene visualization via a worker:

 1. Create and deploy your own Cloudflare Worker that can generate images (e.g., using Cloudflare's AI platform or another service).
 2. The worker should accept a JSON payload with at least a `prompt` field and return image data.